ArmandGrillet/armandgrillet.github.io/blog/hugo/content/posts/pico-8-snake.md

 I have thus decided to represent each part of the snake's body as an integer in an array.
 For example, if you have a snake made of 3 body parts (a head `>`, a body `=`, and a tail `~`) all going to the right (`~=>`), its representation as an array will be `{1, 1, 1}`.
 If the snake is all going left, `<=~`, its representation as an array will be `{0, 0, 0}`.

-This allows me to not have to keep the position of each body element but to compute it a runtime by only having the position of the head and then computing the rest of the body depending on which each body part is currently going.
-I honestly don't know if it's more optimized than keeping the position of each part as a set of coordinates but it was more fun to handle.
+This allows to not have to keep the position of each body element but to compute it at runtime by only having the position of the head and then computing the rest of the body depending on where each body part is currently going.

 Let's see the controller to have a snake that "moves":